-- 6. The Government is formed by the President.
+- 5. The Government is formed by the President.
 It presents draft budgets and laws to the Parliament, ensures their enforcement and manages their administration.
-Members of the Government include the Prime Minister, deputies thereof, ministers and other officers. - 7.
-The Constitutional Council: (i) resolves disputes arising out of or in connection with the election of a President of the Republic of Kazakhstan and Members of the Parliament, and the national referendum; (ii) prior to Presidential approval, reviews all laws adopted by the Parliament for their compliance with the Kazakhstan Constitution: (iii) reviews all resolutions adopted by the Parliament and its Chambers for their compliance with the Kazakhstan Constitution; (iv) prior to ratification by the Republic of Kazakhstan, reviews all international treaties for their compliance with the Kazakhstan Constitution; (v) issues official interpretation of the Constitution provisions; and (vi) issues opinions to the extent provided by the Constitution.
-In pursuance of the Constitution, the Constitutional Council considers state-of-the-nation addresses and court requests and, having reviewed the constitutional proceedings for the past year, issues a message to the Parliament with regard to the constitutional compliance in the country.
-The Constitutional Council consists of 7 members, 3 of whom (including the Chairman) are appointed by the President, 2 are appointed on the recommendation of the Upper House of the Parliament and 2 are appointed on the recommendation of the Lower House of the Parliament.
-Besides, all ex-presidents of the Republic of Kazakhstan are life members of the Constitutional Council. - 8.
-The Security Council of the Republic of Kazakhstan (the "Security Council") is an advisory and deliberative body set up by the President for coordination of government policy in such

-- domains as national security and defence for the sake of domestic political stability and protection of constitutional civil rights and freedoms, independence and territorial integrity of the Republic of Kazakhstan, and national interests of the country in the international arena. - 9.
+Members of the Government include the Prime Minister, deputies thereof, ministers and other officers. - The Constitutional Court (i) resolves disputes arising out of or in connection with the election 6. of a President of the Republic of Kazakhstan; (ii) resolves disputes arising out of or in connection with the election of Members of the Kazakhstan Parliament; (iii) resolves disputes arising out of or in connection with the national referendum; (iv) prior to Presidential approval, reviews all laws adopted by the Parliament for their compliance with the Kazakhstan Constitution; (v) reviews all resolutions adopted by the Parliament and its Chambers for their compliance with the Kazakhstan Constitution; (vi) prior to ratification by the Republic of Kazakhstan, reviews all international treaties for their compliance with the Kazakhstan Constitution; (vii) issues official interpretation of the Constitution provisions; and (viii) prior to the adoption by the Kazakhstan Parliament of a decision on the impeachment of a Kazakhstan President, issues opinions on the constitutional compliance in the country.
+The Constitutional Court consists of 11 judges, including a president and vice president.
+The president of the Constitutional Court is appointed by the President of the Republic of Kazakhstan subject to the approval of the Senate.
+The vice president of the Constitutional Court is appointed by the President of the Republic of Kazakhstan, based on the recommendation of the president of the Constitutional Court, from among judges of the Constitutional Court.
+Four judges of the Constitutional Court are appointed by the President of the Republic of Kazakhstan, three judges of the Constitutional Court are appointed by the Senate, and three more judges are appointed by the Majilis based on the recommendations of the chairmen of the Houses of the Kazakhstan Parliament. - 7.
+The Security Council of the Republic of Kazakhstan (the "Security Council") is an advisory and deliberative body set up by the President for coordination of government policy in such domains as national security and defence for the sake of domestic political stability and protection of constitutional civil rights and freedoms, independence and territorial integrity of the Republic of Kazakhstan, and national interests of the country in the international arena. - 8.
 The judicial branch comprises the Supreme Court (the judges are appointed by the Senate) and local courts (the judges are appointed by the President).
-Besides, the President may establish other courts, including specialised courts (e.g. military, financial, economic, administrative, juvenile, etc.) on the oblast and regional levels. - The Astana International Financial Centre (the "AIFC") is not part of the courts system and enjoys a special status.
+Besides, the President may establish other courts, including specialised courts (e.g. military, financial, economic, administrative, juvenile, etc.) on the oblast and regional levels.

+- The Astana International Financial Centre (the "AIFC") is not part of the courts system and enjoys a special status.
 The AIFC adjudicates on disputes between members, bodies and/or foreign employees of the AIFC.
 The AIFC Court applies the civil procedure rules of England and Wales and/or standards/requirements of the leading international financial centres.
-The AIFC Court Chairman and judges are appointed and dismissed by the President of the Republic of Kazakhstan on the recommendation of the AIFC Governor. - 10.
+The AIFC Court Chairman and judges are appointed and dismissed by the President of the Republic of Kazakhstan on the recommendation of the AIFC Governor. - 9.
 Local authorities are Maslikhats, representative bodies, and Akimats, executive bodies.
 Akims of oblasts (provinces), major cities of national status and the capital city are appointed by the President upon approval from Maslikhats of oblasts, cities and the capital city.
 Deputies of Maslikhats are elected locally by the population of respective regions.